Sargam5360/dand-p4/README.md

 			return 0.
 		return ( p + r ) / 2. # Normalize mix score

+The result of `GaussianNB` was awesome, because it had quite good performance even though I did nothing.
+But `LogisticRegression` is the best performance among trials I did.
+It had high value of precision and recall.
+This evaluation result is more balanced and higher values.

 ## Conclusion ##

+Final classifier is logistic regression since its performance is the best among many trials.
+In addition, its algorithm is specialized to binary classification.
+This is perfect story to identify fraud from Enron dataset.

 ## References ##
  * http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html